MSEd Reading Specialist

-The Reading Specialist Program at Shenandoah University is committed to the preparation of caring, reflective professionals who view themselves as researchers of learning, and who can apply their academic training and pedagogical skills to the needs of our diverse society.
-The program is designed to prepare teachers who can connect theory to practice, and who create classroom and school communities where all students learn in meaningful ways.
-The program offers candidates licensure through a balanced preparation in the vitally important areas of assessment, reading instruction, literature, research and the use of educational technology.
+The Reading Specialist program at Shenandoah University prepares caring, reflective professionals to be researchers of learning who can apply their academic training and skills to the needs of our diverse society.
+Our program prepares you to connect theory to practice, and to create classrooms and school communities where students learn in meaningful ways.
+The program offers you a balanced preparation in the vitally important areas of assessment, reading instruction, literature, research and the use of educational technology.

 The Reading Specialist Program operates on a trimester (three-term) system, with an additional Summer II session, and candidates attend evening classes from August through the end of July.
 Candidates complete the required number of Reading courses, and then are able to select several electives in related areas of interest.
 A Professional Studies Certificate in Reading, with licensure, is available for teachers who already have a master’s degree.
 Candidates will: